chetnashah/javawork/kotlinwork/KotlinCoroutines.md

 ### CoroutineScope

+A CoroutineScope is a context that enforces cancellation and other rules to its children and their children recursively. basically an abstraction for structured concurrency.
 Scope decides lifetime in which a coroutine is valid.
 Every coroutine needs to run in a scope.
 Coroutine scope is responsible for the structure and parent-child relationships between different coroutines.
 We always start new coroutines inside a scope.
 CoroutineScope is a place where execution can be suspended.